 When you record a mating in AlpacaKeep, the app cross-checks the dam's and sire's colour data the moment you pick a sire.
 If it sees a high-risk pairing - Grey × Grey or White-spot × White-spot - it flashes a red banner and asks you to tick "I've reviewed the risk" before saving.
 If it sees a cryptic-grey suspect pairing (White × Classic Grey), it surfaces an amber banner pointing you to this article.

 The warning is phenotype-based: it reads what you've put in the colour field, not the underlying DNA.
 It's a prompt to think twice and DNA-test if needed - not a substitute for the test itself.
-We don't yet have a way for you to log your lab results in-app and have the warning auto-acknowledge for tested animals - that's on the roadmap.

 If you ever want to record a high-risk pairing anyway (DNA-tested, accepted-risk breeding, research project, whatever the reason) - you can.
 The ack checkbox unlocks the form.
 We trust farmers to make the call when they have the context.